hvardhan20/phone-finder/README.md

 ```

 ## How does this stuff work
+First, we prepare our dataset of images.
+For the Mask R-CNN model to work, we need to create a region of mask
+over the phone in each image.
+We need to know the bounding box of each phone.
+But our dataset is annotated
+with only the center coordinate of the phone.
+To get the box around the phone, I am calculating a box
+using some pre-defined X and Y offsets.
+These offsets can be configured in the `params.json` file.
+This approach is not very dynamic and might fail to get the correct bounding boxes in certain cases (If the
+picture is clicked close to phone).
+A better way to get the bound box would be to find contours around the
+annotated center of phone.
+Once we prepare the masks, we are ready to train the model

 This Mask R-CNN model is trained by utilizing the concept of **transfer learning**.
 We take pre-trained model weights on
 COCO (**C**ommon **O**bjects in **CO**ntext) object detection dataset and tailor it to fit our specific dataset i.e.